 Fire Prevention Week

 Although fires can occur anywhere, four out of five U.S. fire deaths occur at home each year.
-Share this information with your family and friends, so they will know what to do in the event of a fire.
-For more information, visit www.FirePreventionWeek.org.
+Share this information with your loved ones, so they will know what to do in the event of a fire.
+For more information, visit www.FirePreventionWeek.org